onegeniuslykdat/JCU-CP5637-Journal/Journals/week6.md

 * WordMove ([Wordmove:- Welaika](https://github.com/welaika/wordmove))

 # Estimated Hours***
 I spent a total of about 6 hours of my own time this week on this subject.
-On the Monday, Wednesday and Thursday of the following week, I spent 2 hours each day, working on:
+On Friday, the next day after class, I spent an hour working on setting up my journal.
+I spent an additional hour on Saturday, the next day, setting up github/project/trello/etc***.
+The following week, on Monday and Wednesday, I spent 2 hours each day, working on:
-* creating a development environment,
-* creating a workflow and
+* ***
-* creating my journal.
+* ***

 # Content Insights***
 This week's content introduced the standard development environments used in the industry.
 These are the local environment, staging and production environments.
 I also learnt about differnet workflows for WordPress, namely: